nickchak21/QuarkGluonClassifiers/Notes_and_Results_of_Classifiers.md

 **PFN**

-- This classifier was by far the best in terms of accuracy/AUC, started at over 0.87 even with 100,000 jets and just 5 epochs
+- This classifier very good in terms of accuracy/AUC, started at over 0.87 even with 100,000 jets and just 5 epochs
 - Slightly less efficient than the EFN, but much better than the CNN
 - 20 epochs seemed to be good enough to train the PFN to convergence
 - This seemed to have the potential to cross the 0.9 barrier for AUC, so I trained/validated/tested with 900,000 jets and 20 epochs.
 I got an AUC of 0.901684019627313!
 It does take forever though (12 minutes) to train.